NSpaceMan5/math-render-pipeline/README.md

 - **Observability is opt-in:** every pillar (logs, metrics, traces, alerts) defaults to off or no-op.
 Production enables them via env; local dev doesn't pay the cost.
+- **Benchmarks are offline:** they write JSON to a git-ignored directory.
+  They are descriptive, not prescriptive — numbers depend on the machine they run on.

 ## Roadmap